MicrosoftDocs/PowerShell-Docs-DSC/dsc/docs-conceptual/dsc-2.0/resources/authoringResourceClass.md

 # Writing a custom DSC resource with PowerShell classes

-> Applies To: Windows PowerShell 5.0
+> Applies To: PowerShell 7.0

 With the introduction of PowerShell classes in Windows PowerShell 5.0, you can now define a DSC resource by creating a class.
 The class defines both the schema and the implementation of the